andyjagoe/ipfs-devgrants/open-grants/open-proposal-web3-analytics.md

 <!-- - The amount of funding required for each milestone -->
 <!-- - How much time this milestone will take to achieve (using real dates) -->

 I will work full time on the project for three months, and the grant will subsidize my personal costs so I can complete the project and make it generally available on mainnet.
-Please see the section on Total Budget requested for cost and time estimates for each component.
+Please see the section on Total Budget Requested for cost and time estimates for each component.

 ### Front-End Instrumentation
 To use Web3 Analytics, you instrument your app using [Analytics](https://github.com/DavidWells/analytics) (a lightweight open-source frontend analytics abstraction layer) and use the [web3 analytics plugin](https://www.npmjs.com/package/analytics-plugin-web3analytics) I wrote for a decentralized data back-end.
 Analytics has plugins for most major analytics systems and they can be run in parallel, so taking this approach removes vendor lock-in and reduces risk.